Pam Allyn

-Pamela Krupman Allyn is an American literacy expert and author.
+Pam Allyn is an American literacy expert and author.
 She is the founder and CEO of Dewey, a learning program and platform for parents and carers to support their children.
 Allyn founded LitWorld, a global literacy initiative, and LitLife, a consulting group working with schools to improve the teaching of reading and writing.
 She has worked as a social impact and education strategist.

 Allyn is the author of 27 books and over 100 book chapters and articles on children’s literary advocacy, childhood development, and educational trends.
 Her work has been featured on Good Morning America, The Today Show, Oprah Radio, The Huffington Post, CNN International, and in The New York Times, among others.

 Allyn was previously a spokesperson for BIC Kids, championing BIC's 2014 "Fight For Your Write" campaign.

 Career

-She pursued her Master’s in Deaf Education from Teachers College, Columbia University, graduating in 1988.
+Allyn pursued her Master’s in Deaf Education from Teachers College, Columbia University, graduating in 1988.
 Allyn continued to teach in the New York City Public Schools system and served as the Director of Funded Projects for The Teachers College Reading and Writing Project for nearly a decade after graduation, where she worked alongside NYC schoolteachers as a coach and literacy leader.

 After Allyn left Teachers College, she set up the program Books for Boys in 1999 at The Children's Village, a residential treatment center for foster care children.
 Allyn said in a 2003 interview that she wanted the boys at The Children’s Village “to know that whatever experience they’re having, they can read about it.
 They can find a book that relates to that experience; they can write their own stories about it.
 Anything can become an opportunity to create or find a good story.”
 As of 2023, the program is open to all genders and is called Open Door.
 The program has been praised for its work with at-risk youth and has been replicated in other foster care agencies.

 Allyn founded LitLife in 2002 with her husband, Jim Allyn, and it now operates across 13 states and 18 countries.